 Manga: Wings of Vendemiaire

 "God's creations need no wills of their own... they should listen to the voice of god."Wings of Vendemiaire (Vendemiaire No Tsubasa) is the debut manga by mangaka Mohiro Kitoh, who later went on to create the better known Narutaru and Bokurano.
 It is a two-volume collection of short stories involving six Artificial Humans known as Vendemiaires.
-It takes place in Europe both before and after the first World War, and starts off when Ray, a young boy, meets Vendemiaire #1 for the first time, and ends the day after Ray dies.
+It takes place in Europe both before and after World War I, and starts off when Ray, a young boy, meets Vendemiaire #1 for the first time, and ends the day after Ray dies.

 — The Priest